ENT & Audiology

 What will happen at my appointment?

-At this appointment we will verify your personal details.
 We may first take a short medical history from you and look in your ears to ensure that your ears are not blocked with wax or discharge.

-We will then proceed to prepare you for the test.
-The test procedure is non-intrusive and will cause you no discomfort.
 You will be required to lie on a bed and relax.
 The Audiologist will clean your skin with a wipe and scrub.
 Four electrodes are then placed on your head, one behind each ear and two on your forehead.
-These electrodes are placed on by an adhesive strip on the electrode.
+An adhesive strip on the electrode places these electrodes on to your skin.

-A set of inserts are then placed in your ears and the lights are turned off to help you relax.
+A set of inserts sponges are then placed in your ears and the lights are turned off to help you relax.
 You will hear clicking sounds through the inserts.
 You do not respond to these sounds, you just relax and the electrodes do all the recordings.

 How long will my appointment take?